Blizzard/api-sc2-docs/README.md

 **NOTE** The URLs presented below are for the wow api, but the same process applies for sc2 urls.

-To authenticate a request, simple include the "Authorization" header with your application identifier and the request signature.
+To authenticate a request, simply include the "Authorization" header with your application identifier and the request signature.

 *An example authenticated request*